Energy & Environment Committee

 Higher Education Committee

-- The Committee has confirmed a meeting with Under Secretary of Education James Kvaar as part of the Washington Leaders’ Conference.
+- The Committee had the opportunity to meet with Under Secretary of Education James Kvaar as part of the Washington Leaders’ Conference in May.

 Technology & Innovation Working Group

-- In February, the Council launched our new Technology & Innovation Working group, which replaces our former Technology Committee and Advanced Manufacturing Working Group.
+- Earlier this year, the Council launched our new Technology & Innovation Working group, which replaces our former Technology Committee and Advanced Manufacturing Working Group.
 This new cross-sector working group was established to bring together Council members from a variety of industries to collaborate on issues impacting the region’s innovation economy.

 Transportation & Infrastructure Committee